kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 The total word count for this essay is 1000-2000 words, and your grade on this assessment counts towards 25% of your final grade for this course.

-Please use the six sections listed above as the subheadings of your personal learning charter.
+Please use the seven sections listed above as the subheadings of your personal learning charter.
 Under each subheading, you should include your written response to the relevant prompt.

 ### Submission